cynthia-rempel/kickstart/README.md

 ## "AS-IS"

-To use it "as-is" run ./create-kickstart.iso
+To use it "as-is" run:

+sudo ./create-kickstart.iso

 **To find the ISOs:**